Home·Services·Whiplash Recovery

 The sooner after injury you start addressing fascial restrictions and compensation patterns, the faster and more complete your recovery.

-For Santa Cruz Car Accident Survivors
+For Santa Cruz car accident survivors.

 Whether your accident was recent or years ago, if you're still dealing with neck pain, stiffness, or compensation patterns, there's more we can do.
 I help Santa Cruz residents fully recover from whiplash injuries through comprehensive fascial work and movement retraining.

-Book Free Consultation
+Book a Free Consultation Book a Session